xgt-network/xgt/README.md

 ## CLI Wallet

 We provide a basic cli wallet for interfacing with `xgtd`.
 The wallet is self-documented via command line help.
-The node you connect to via the cli wallet needs to be running the `account_by_key_api`, `condenser_api`, and needs to be configured to accept WebSocket connections via `webserver-ws-endpoint`.
+See [xgt-ruby](https://github.com/xgt-network/xgt-ruby)

 ## Testing